zgilkerson/azure-pipelines-agent/docs/preview/resources.md

 ```
 As the cache is populated the agent selection algorithm can adjust to prefer agents that have the fewest unavailable resources for running a given job.
 This should dramatically speed up re-runs of jobs in addition to running a triggered job with previously downloaded resources.

-A key point to reiterate in this section is the responsibility of the agent is to determine the local folder in which resource should be placed, not to actual manage or place them.
+A key point to reiterate in this section is the responsibility of the agent is to determine the local folder in which resource should be placed, not to actually manage or place them.
 This decouples the responsibility of local disk management and resource download, ensuring we have a clean contract between the agent and the tasks which it runs.
 ## Resource Download and Upload
 Since the core pipeline engine does not understand how to actually acquire or update specific resources, we will need to provide a pluggable mechanism by which resource providers may inject logic to perform this actions on behalf of the system.
 The current mechanism for plugging into the agent is tasks and that is the proposed mechanism for extended the agent for resource consumption and production.
 Similar to the release management artifact extensibility model, resource types will register tasks for both the download and upload actions on a particular resource.
-The main difference between the release management model and the proposed model is a resource provider **MUST** implement a download task, as well as an upload task, as there will be no known types to the system.
+The main difference between the release management model and the proposed model is a resource provider **MUST** implement a download task as well as an upload task, as there will be no known types to the system.

 By analyzing the resources needed in a job, the server will automatically inject the necessary tasks implementations as specified by the provider.
 The key to representing these as tasks rather than implicit plugins on agent is it allows consumers to rearrange the acquisition of resources with respect to their own custom tasks, where today the artifact and repository acquisitions **MUST** be the first step in the job.
 A secondary advantage to driving all resource acquisition with tasks is it allows us to decouple the agent from any specific artifact implementation and reduce our schedule of required agent updates short of a security issue, core agent logic bug, or breaking change in the contract between the agent and server.
 ## Resource Sharing
 While out of scope for the current work, it is useful to describe how we might begin to share resources across definitions to get further improvements and a fairly large reduction in disk space usage on the agent.
 With a few small changes to the layout structure on disk, in addition to the introduction of containers, we may be able to further improve resuse of resources on an agent.

 Instead of downloading resources to per-definition folders, we would instead download them to a shared cache folder which sits side by side with the per-definition working folder.
-Prior to handing over to the resource download tasks, the agent would setup junction points (shown below as r` folders) for definition-specific mappings into the shared resource folders.
+Prior to handing over to the resource download tasks, the agent would setup junction points (shown below as rN folders) for definition-specific mappings into the shared resource folders.
 ```
 $(Agent.InstallDir)
   _work
     1
-      r1` => r1
+      build => r1
-      r2` => r2
+      vso => r2
-      r3` => r3
+      nuget_refs => r3
-    r1 # locally generated folder for resource 'build' r2 # locally generated folder for resource 'vso' r2 # locally generated folder for resource 'nuget_refs'
+    r1 # locally generated folder for resource 'build' based on the id r2 # locally generated folder for resource 'vso' based on the id r2 # locally generated folder for resource 'nuget_refs' based on the id
 ```
 While this would dramatically improve sharing of resources and reduce disk space, it does require knowledge of sharing on the part of the definition author and may pose more challenges than it is worth.
 Ideally we would mount the shared directories into the definition working space in a copy-on-write mode, where the source folder is read only and changes are applied on top the source volume per-definition.
 Further investigation will need to be done in order to determine if containers help us out in this area.
 ## History (how did we get here)